SPINAL INSTABILITY

 Mild to moderate spinal instability requires surgery, especially if it entails nerve damage and compression.

 Also, there are minimally invasive spine surgeries that reduce pain and improve mobility for patients diagnosed with this problem.
-The benefits of these surgeries include smaller incisions, fewer complications, and blood loss during surgery, reduced damage to the surrounding muscled and soft tissues, etc. Also, there will be a reduced risk of infection and less pain after surgery.
-Your child will enjoy a faster recovery and rehabilitation and as a result, your child will get better cosmetic results with minimal scarring.
+The benefits of these surgeries include smaller incisions, fewer complications, and blood loss during surgery, reduced damage to the surrounding muscles and soft tissues, etc. Also, infection will be reduced and patients will incur less pain after surgery.
+Your child will enjoy a faster recovery and rehabilitation, and as a result, your child will get better cosmetic results with minimal scarring.

 Spinal Instability Conclusion

-Spinal instability-related pain and dysfunction can be mild or sometimes, excruciating.
+Spinal instability-related pain and dysfunction can be mild or, sometimes, excruciating.
+When your child is not able to perform normal daily activities, parents should immediately make an appointment with a pediatric spine doctor like those at Medical City Children’s Orthopedics and Spine Specialists.
 Our spine doctors and surgeons at Medical City Children’s Orthopedics and Spine Specialists are highly trained and skilled in the diagnosis, treatment, and management of spinal instability.
 We will provide the optimal treatment.
 With the use of an individualized treatment plan, we provide a comprehensive plan of care.
-For your convenience, we have offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
+For your convenience, we have offices in Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX.

 ____________________